 Hay riesgo inmediato (There’s an immediate risk).

-Remember you can get in touch with your tutor with any question you have.
+Remember you can get in touch with your tutor with any question you have about hay and estar differences.
 Don’t you have a Spanish personal tutor yet?